XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ## Account Creation Objects ##

-An account creation object represents the action of creating an account in the Ripple Consensus Ledger.
+An account creation object represents the action of creating an account in the XRP Ledger.
 There are two variations, depending on whether the account was already present in ledger 32570, the earliest ledger available.
 Accounts that were already present in ledger 32570 are termed _genesis accounts_.

 | Field | Value | Description |
 |-------|-------|-------------|